Hanging: Afghanistan

 Hanging is the most used form of capital punishment in Afghanistan.

 Australia

-Capital punishment was a part of the legal system of Australia from the establishment of New South Wales as a British penal colony, until 1985, by which time all Australian states and territories had abolished the death penalty; in practice, the last execution in Australia was the hanging of Ronald Ryan on 3 February 1967, in Victoria.
+Capital punishment was a part of the legal system of Australia from the establishment of New South Wales as a British penal colony, until 1985, by which time all Australian states and territories had abolished the death penalty.
+In practice, the last execution in Australia was the hanging of Ronald Ryan on 3 February 1967, in Victoria.

 During the 19th century, crimes that could carry a death sentence included burglary, sheep theft, forgery, sexual assaults, murder and manslaughter.
 During the 19th century, there were roughly eighty people hanged every year throughout the Australian colonies for these crimes.

+Bahamas

+The Bahamas employs hanging to execute the condemned, but no executions have been conducted in the country since 2000.
+As of 2023, there have been some inmates on death row but their sentences have been commuted.

 Bangladesh

 Hanging is the only method of execution in Bangladesh, ever since its independence.

 Brazil

 Death by hanging was the customary method of capital punishment in Brazil throughout its history.
 Some important national heroes like Tiradentes (1792) were killed by hanging.
 The last man executed in Brazil was the slave Francisco, in 1876.
 The death penalty was abolished for all crimes, except for those committed under extraordinary circumstances such as war or military law, in 1890.